qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Resulting built-in form with tabs and named groups

 #.
-Choose ``Drag and drop designer`` from the :guilabel:`Attribute editor
+Choose ``Drag and drop designer`` from the :guilabel:`Select attribute layout
-   layout` combobox.
-This enables the :guilabel:`Form Layout` panel next to the :guilabel:`Available widgets` one, filled with existing fields.
+   editor` combobox.
+This enables the :guilabel:`Form Layout` panel next to the :guilabel:`Available widgets` panel, filled with existing fields.
 #.
 Select any fields you would not want to use in your :guilabel:`Form Layout`
    panel and hit the |signMinus| button to remove them.
 Drag and drop fields from the other panel to readd them.
 The same field can be added multiple times.